sealtux/Student_Information_Management-Mysql-/README.md

-"The file path for the csv in the code is currently directed to the desktop; therefore, you may need to relocate the file accordingly."
+"The file path for the mysql in the code is currently directed to the desktop; therefore, you may need to relocate the file accordingly."